Thrips are often considered pests for gardens, vegetable patches, and houseplants. Knowing about their lifecycle deal with them better.

 Thrips feed and grow during the nymph stages.
 They travel from one feeding site to another, usually on the same plant.

-- Like a mosquito, the nymph bits into a leaf and ingests the contents beneath the skin.
+- Like a mosquito, the nymph bites into a leaf and ingests the contents beneath the skin.

 As they go around, nymphs also excrete waste.
 These tiny black pebbles look like dots strewn across the leaf.
 Sometimes these contain compounds that try to repel predator insects.